zbuhler/ngUpgradeBaseHref/README.md

  * ```npm install```
  * ```ng serve```
  * View it working normally
- * Change the .angular-cli.json file per above instructions
+ * Change the .angular-cli.json file per above instructions (change / to /sub/)
  * See it break.